Raspurrin/Raspurrin/README.md

 🏫 I am currently a student at <a href="https://42wolfsburg.de/">42Wolfsburg</a>.
 🐺 I am part of the Wolf P.A.C.K, an assistant of the selection months at school.
 🖥️ I enjoy learning from a low level and I have an interest in Assembly.
-✨ My most important values are empathy, rationality and authenticity.
+✨ My most important values are: empathy, rationality and authenticity.
-🖌️ My hobbies are drawing, climbing, (board)games and crafting.
+🖌️ My hobbies are: drawing, climbing, (board)games and crafting.

 <img src="https://badge42.herokuapp.com/api/stats/mialbert?cursus=42cursus" height="170"/>